-To complete the Postgraduate Diploma in Mathematics Education, students must take 120 points at 500 level, including a mathematics education paper from EDUCA557, EDUCA590, EDUCA500, MAOED500, MTHED501, MSTE502, MTHED503, EDUCA592, EDUCA593 or EDUCA594, a directed study in mathematics education, an educational research methods paper, and a further paper in either mathematics or education.
+To complete the Postgraduate Diploma in Mathematics Education, students must take 120 points at 500 level, including MTHED501, MTHED502, MTHED503 and a further 30 points from any other Postgraduate Diploma subject.

-To complete the Master of Education with a focus on Mathematics Education, students will normally complete 180 points at 500 level from the following list, including one of EDUCA557, EDUCA500 or MAOED500, and one of a Directed Study equivalent 30 points, a Dissertation equivalent to 60 points, or a Thesis equivalent to 90 or 120 points.
+To complete the Master of Education in Mathematics Education, students must complete 180 points at 500 level including at least 60 points from 500 level papers in the Mathematics Education subject; and one of EDUCA500, EDUCA557, or MAOED500; and one of a Directed Study equivalent to 30 points, a Dissertation equivalent to 60 points, or a Thesis equivalent to 90 or 120 points.

-Code Paper Title Occurrence / Location MTHED100 Conceptual Understanding in Mathematics 20A (Hamilton) & 20A (Online) This paper provides an introduction to key conceptual understandings in mathematics and connects mathematics with everyday life.
+Code Paper Title Points Occurrence / Location MTHED100 Conceptual Understanding in Mathematics 15.0 22A (Hamilton) & 22A (Online) This paper provides an introduction to key conceptual understandings in mathematics and connects mathematics with everyday life.